ladymargehagan/Group26_AfricanFabricStyleGAN-Batiq/README.md

 - Using AdaIN (Adaptive Instance Normalization) to combine content and style features.

 ## Model Training 🧑🏻‍💻
 The StyleGAN model is built using TensorFlow and Keras.
-We trained the model on the preprocessed dataset, adjusting hyperparameters such as the number of layers, the number of neurons per layer, and the learning rate.
+We trained the model on the dataset, adjusting hyperparameters such as the number of layers, the number of neurons per layer, and the learning rate.
 We used techniques like regularization and dropout to prevent overfitting.

 ## Evaluation and Optimization 📈
 Once the model was trained, we evaluated its performance using various metrics.
 We computed metrics such as Frechet Inception Distance (FID) to assess the quality of generated images.
 Optimization techniques, including parameter tuning and cross-validation, were employed to enhance model performance.